 Snow Near Delhi – Conclusion

 These are just a few places that I listed here but the list of course can be endless.
-The entire Uttarakhand and Himachal Pradesh gets huge amounts snow in peak winters and there are numerous other places that you can go to.
-I compiled this list keeping in mind a time frame of 2-3 days; with good to average roads that won’t make the travel time too great; more of a weekend getaway and Delhi as a base..
-If however you know of another place that is not in the list above; please feel free to mention it in comments.
+I compiled this list keeping in mind a time frame of 2-3 days.
+All these places have good roads that won’t make the travel time too great; more of a weekend getaway and Delhi as a base.

-I hope this information on places where you can see snow near Delhi was helpful.
-If you have any further questions, please feel free to ask in the comments section or at our Community Forum below and I will be glad to answer.
+I hope this information on places where you can see snow near Delhi was of help.
+If you have any further questions, please feel free to ask in the comments section below, or at our Community Forum, and I will be glad to answer.